dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 486. Predict the Winner.md

 Based on the above observation, we can say that if know the maximum effective score possible for the subarray $nums[x+1,y]$ and $nums[x,y-1]$, we can easily determine the maximum effective score possible for the subarray $nums[x,y]$ as $\text{max}(nums[x]-score_{[x+1,y]}, nums[y]-score_{[x,y-1]})$.
 These equations are deduced based on the last approach.

-From this, we conclude that we can make use of Dynamic Programming to determine the required maximum effective score for the array numsnums.
+From this, we conclude that we can make use of Dynamic Programming to determine the required maximum effective score for the array $nums$.
 We can make use of a 2-D $dp$ array, such that $dp[i][j]$ is used to store the maximum effective score possible for the subarray $nums[i,j]$.
 The $dp$ updation equation becomes:

 $dp[i,j] = nums[i] - dp[i + 1][j], nums[j] - dp[i][j - 1]$.

 We can fill in the $dp$ array starting from the last row.
 At the end, the value for $dp[0][n-1]$ gives the required result.
-Here, nn refers to the length of $nums$ array.
+Here, $n$ refers to the length of $nums$ array.

 Look at the animation below to clearly understand the $dp$ filling process.